Skip to main content

 That gives you two angles from which to attack:

-The former is a business architecture task, the latter one for L&D. Both can be linked back to training and development opportunities designed to bridge the capability gaps impacting capacity.
-Think product knowledge, positive behaviours and knowledge systems that help reps execute their KPIs.
+The former is a business architecture task done in collaboration with team leaders, the latter one for L&D. Both can be linked back to training and development opportunities designed to bridge the capability gaps impacting capacity.
+Think product knowledge, positive behaviors, and knowledge systems that help reps execute their KPIs.

 Key takeaways

-Any capacity building initiatives you undertake should be coupled with developing skills, knowledge and behaviours to an optimal level of performance.
-This is so capacity isn’t reliant on a number of people in your organisation or external support—rather, the point is that your organisation has self-sufficient internal momentum.
+Any capacity building initiatives you undertake should be coupled with developing skills, knowledge, and behaviors to an optimal level of performance.
+This is so capacity isn’t reliant on a number of people in your organization or external support—rather, the point is that your organization has self-sufficient internal momentum.